victorchou0811/Simulated-annealing-lifting-QC-LDPC/README.md

 Vasiliy Usatyuk und Ilya Vorobyev
-Simulated Annealing Method for Construction of High-Girth QC-LDPC Codes 41st International Conference on Telecommunications and Signal Processing (TSP) 2018, 4-6 Jule, Athens, Greece It construct regular and irregular QC-LDPC codes from protograph with required minimal EMD value.
+Simulated Annealing Method for Construction of High-Girth QC-LDPC Codes 41st International Conference on Telecommunications and Signal Processing (TSP) 2018, 4-6 Jule, Athens, Greece It construct regular and irregular QC-LDPC codes with  multiple edge circulants from protograph with required minimal EMD value.

-Simulated annealing lifting for high girth QC-LDPC include EMD optimization of protograph, which allow to decrese error-floor (by eliminate harmfull Trapping Sets), or improve waterfall properties (by lifting of protograph with better treshold).
+Simulated annealing lifting for high girth QC-LDPC include EMD optimization of protograph, which allow to decrease error-floor (by eliminate harmful Trapping Sets), or improve waterfall properties (by lifting of protograph with better threshold).
 To use application call binary file with command: binary -file Your_protograph_file -circulant size_of_circulant -upGirth check_condition_up_to_cycles -emd EMD_values -seed initial_value_for_random_generator -numberOfMatrices number_of_requirement_matrix -girth girth_size